Changes during Pregnancy

 Osteopathy is safe and gentle for both mother and baby.
 The techniques used during pregnancy are carefully selected to minimise any risk.
 These techniques are gentle and the comfort of the mother is always taken into consideration and may be adapted to suit each patient.

 Depending on the type of labour experienced, women can have a wide range of issues postnatally.
-Osteopathic care can help to restore and maintain normal pelvic alignment and mobility therefore taking away any pain and discomfort they may be feeling.
+Osteopathic care can help to restore and maintain normal pelvic alignment and mobility.
+This can help to take away any pain and discomfort they may be feeling.
 If you have unresolved childbirth stresses from labour, these can contribute not only to ongoing back problems, but also to difficulties with menstruation, stress incontinence, and bowel problems such as constipation.